ssemmler/aws-data-lake-with-airflow/README.md

 │   ├── tealium           <- example of raw-data
 │   └── google            <- example of raw-data
 │
-├── C-user-drop-zone      <- Manually generated data
+├── C-User-Drop-Zone      <- Manually generated data
 │
-├── D-curated-data-zone   <- Analytic or Curated.
+├── D-Curated-Data-Zone   <- Analytic or Curated.
 In this section of the Data Lake, the data has been heavily processed.
 │   │                         Sometimes it is aggregated and stored in a star schema-like format to conform with different │   │                         reporting and analysis tools.
 │   │                           ✓ Cleansed and transformed data, organized for optimal data delivery (data warehouse)